Skip to main content

 • atmosphere

-• “The atmosphere is right and the lore is well thought out, which you can extrapolate by the mission briefing/debriefings and from the files you download from the terminals, giving the appropriate feeling and background, much alike to the first Deus Ex game.”
+• “The game is pretty enjoyable; the atmosphere is right and the lore is well thought out, which you can extrapolate from the mission briefings and the files you download from the terminals, giving the appropriate feeling and background, much like the first Deus Ex game.”

 • “Surprisingly good atmospheric background music and sound effects propel Datajack into the pantheon of tactical infiltration games.”